owacoder/cppdatalib/README.md

 Simple, header-only C++ data conversion library

-cppdatalib offers implementations of several different serialization formats designed for heirarchical data (and some that aren't). cppdatalib is able to easily convert to and from a standard internal representation.
+cppdatalib offers implementations of several different serialization formats designed for hierarchical data (and some that aren't). cppdatalib is able to easily convert to and from a standard internal representation.
 Supported formats include